top of page

 *Milwaukee Metro Mountain Biking website and Facebook page

-*Sociology students' paper one (Fall 2022) and paper two, Video link one and two of trails
+*Sociology students' paper one (Fall 2022) and paper two, Video link one and two of trails, County study

 "The trails are connecting people from many different states, and getting people outdoors doing something they enjoy."
 Sociology student reflection after site visit